 Our Prophet has stated that the act of Charity does not decrease wealth; instead, it blesses, purifies and ultimately increases one’s fortune.

 There are three primary types of giving in Islam.
 Two of these giving methods are mandatory, while one is highly recommended but not obligatory.
 The first obligatory act of giving is called Zakat Al-Mal, which is the Zakat given from one’s saved wealth and liquid assets.
-The second obligatory Zakat is called Zakat Al-Fitr, which is a special Zakat due at the end of the Month of Ramadan—to be paid by the head of the household.
+The second obligatory Zakat in Islam is called Zakat Al-Fitr, which is a special Zakat due at the end of the Month of Ramadan—to be paid by the head of the household.
 The third type of giving in Islam is called Sadaqah, which is voluntary and can be given at any time on any amount.

 Sadaqah comes from an Arabic word meaning sincerity, as giving Sadaqah or charity is a sign of sincere faith in God by the person who gives it.
 Sadaqah is described in the Holy Quran as a beautiful loan; which includes any act of charitable giving made as a gesture of love and generosity; whether the act stands in the form of giving money or time, helping others, praying for someone, spreading knowledge, giving advice, forgiving someone, visiting the sick, or even smiling at someone.